donkirkby/shibumi-games/CONTRIBUTING.md

 ## PySide2 Tools
-See the Zero Play project for other useful tools in PySide2, but the main one that is useful for working on this project is the resource compiler that packages up the images into `shibumi_images_rc.py`
+See the Zero Play project for other useful tools in PySide2, but the main one that is useful for working on this project is the resource compiler that packages up the images and rules.
+After installing the `zero-play` library, you can use its helper command to run the resource compiler.

-You can update the `images.qrc` file by hand, or you can generate it:

-    cd shibumi_images
-    pyside2-rcc --project > shibumi_images.qrc
-    cd ..
+    cd shibumi

-After changing the `images.qrc` file or the image files, recompile the resource file.
-Run this from the project's root folder:

-    pyside2-rcc -o shibumi/shibumi_images_rc.py --root /shibumi_images shibumi_images/shibumi_images.qrc
+    zero_play_rcc --name shibumi_rules ../docs/rules/
+    zero_play_rcc ../shibumi_images/

 ## Testing GitHub Pages locally
 The web site uses the [Bulma Clean theme], which is based on [Bulma].
 The